RagnarB83/ash-documentation/docs/setup.rst

     - Matplotlib (for plotting functionality)

 We recommend Anaconda (https://www.anaconda.com/distribution/) for a good scientific Python distribution.
-Contains Python3, Numpy, SciPy, Matplotlib.
+Anaconda comes with Python3, Numpy, SciPy, Matplotlib.